SIT30116 Certificate III in Tourism

-Theory for the course is self-paced and to be completed within 12 months of enrolment, unless there is additional support required.
+Theory for the course is self-paced and to be completed within 24 months of enrolment, unless there is additional support required.
 Strategies will be implemented if gaps are identified.
-Two weeks practical placement at an operational holiday park is to be completed when the course schedule suits the learner.
+Eight days practical placement at an operational holiday park is to be completed when the course schedule suits the learner.

 Cluster One – Administration

 BSBSUS201 Participate in environmentally sustainable work practices

 SITXFIN002 Interpret financial information